Entries to the 2023 Stella Prize have now closed.

 Please contact us on firstname.lastname@example.org for 2023 Stella Prize enquiries.

 Early-bird entries are accepted from 9am AEST Monday 15 August until 5pm AEST Wednesday 7 September 2022.
 The discounted entry fee of $66 (GST inclusive) applies.

 General entries are accepted from 9am AEST Thursday 8 September until 5pm AEST Wednesday 12 October 2022.
 A general entry fee of $88 (GST inclusive) applies.

 Stella accepts books published between 13 October until 31 December 2022, however entry forms must be completed prior to general entries closing (Wednesday 12 October 2022).
 Please attach a media release to your form if the final digital file is not yet available.
 Final electronic files must be received before Wednesday 16 November 2022.

 The Stella Prize (“the Prize”) is the flagship program of the Stella Prize Incorporated (“Stella”).
 The Prize is a major literary award that celebrates Australian women’s writing.

 - The Stella Prize is open to books by women and non-binary writers.
 We do not require any validation regarding an author’s gender beyond their self-identification.

 - Authors must be Australian citizens or permanent residents of Australia at the time of entry.

-- Books eligible for entry must have first been published commercially in English anywhere in the world between 1 January 2021 and 31 December 2021.
+- Books must have first been published commercially in English anywhere in the world between 1 January 2022 and 31 December 2022.

 - novels of all genres